 Image © 2017 The Criterion Collection

-Rather than being mean-spirited, the scenes of violence in Multiple Maniacs are frequently evocative of child’s play, with Divine’s knife strikes missing their intended targets by a good 18 inches.
+Rather than being mean-spirited, the scenes of violence in Multiple Maniacs are frequently evocative of child’s play.
+Divine’s knife strikes miss their intended targets by a good 18 inches.
 Compared to modern rebellious cinema, such as the New French Extremity movement, this film feels innocent.
 The missed cues, flubbed dialogue, out-of-focus zooms and awkward editing only add to the experience and more than once, I found myself rooting for Edith Massey (the egg lady from Pink Flamingos, 1972) to get through a whole take without missing a line.

 Of course, as with all of Waters’ earlier works, Divine is the standout performer of the piece.
-He effortlessly recites pages upon pages of dialogue without missing a word, hits all of his marks perfectly and ultimately elevates the proceedings to new heights in his high heels.
+He effortlessly recites pages upon pages of dialogue without missing a word.
+He hits all of his marks perfectly and ultimately elevates the proceedings to new heights in his high heels.
 The camera loved him, whether he played men or women.
 Waters knew this and his instinct to showcase Divine’s talents whenever possible was part of what made him into the cult hero director he is today.
 Had Divine lived, he would have no doubt enjoyed the same enduring success.

 As fate would have it, March 7th is the 29th anniversary of Divine’s death.
 He died of heart failure at the age of 42 in 1988 on the eve of starting work on what was likely to become a groundbreaking recurring role as the openly gay Uncle Otto on the American sitcom Married With Children.